bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 - [ ] Your `server.js` file lives inside the `api` folder.
 - [ ] Your `index.js` file lives at the root of the project.

+**Notes:**

+- You are welcome to create additional files for middlewares, but **do not move or rename existing files** or folders.
+- In your solution, it is essential that you follow best practices and produce clean and professional results.
+- Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
+- It is better to submit a challenge that meets MVP than one that attempts too much and does not.

 ### Task 3: Stretch Goals

 **IMPORTANT:** Work on stretch goals on a **different branch**.
 You can branch off `<firstName-lastName>` by executing `git checkout -b stretch`.